spaceml-org/Curator-Unlabeled-Image-Search-Guide/Single_Usage_Guide/GIBS_Downloader.md

 ## GIBS Downloader
 GIBS Downloader can be run either in conda prompt or google Colab.
 Click [here](https://github.com/spaceml-org/GIBS-Downloader/blob/main/notebooks/GIBS_Downloader_Demo.ipynb) to check out google Colab demo.

+### [How to set up]
 **Step 1.** Download Anaconda or Miniconda (Anaconda in this example)

 **Step 2.** Create a conda environment and start it